Deedot09/Google-Data-Analytics-Project---Cyclistic-Bike-Share-Company/README.md

 To do this, I used "R" to complete the analysis.

 ## About the Company
 In 2016, Cyclistic launched a successful bike-share offering.
 Since then, the program has grown to a fleet of 5,824 bicycles that are geotracked and locked into a network of 692 stations across Chicago.
-The bikes can be unlocked from one station and returned to any other station in the system anytime.
+The bikes can be unlocked from one station and returned to any other station in the system at any time.

 Until now, Cyclistic’s marketing strategy relied on building general awareness and appealing to broad consumer segments.
 One approach that helped make these things possible was the flexibility of its pricing plans: single-ride passes, full-day passes, and annual memberships.
 Customers who purchase single-ride or full-day passes are referred to as casual riders.
 Customers who purchase annual memberships are Cyclistic members.

 Cyclistic’s finance analysts have concluded that annual members are much more profitable than casual riders.
 Although the pricing flexibility helps Cyclistic attract more customers, Moreno believes that maximizing the number of annual members will be key to future growth.
 Rather than creating a marketing campaign that targets all-new customers, Moreno believes there is a very good chance to convert casual riders into members.
 She notes that casual riders are already aware of the Cyclistic program and have chosen Cyclistic for their mobility needs.

 Moreno has set a clear goal: Design marketing strategies aimed at converting casual riders into annual members.
-In order to do that, however, the marketing analyst team needs to better understand how annual members and casual riders differ, why casual riders would buy a membership, and how digital media could affect their marketing tactics.
-Moreno and her team are interested in analyzing the Cyclistic historical bike trip data to identify trends.
+In order to do that, however, the marketing analyst team needs to better understand how annual members and casual riders differ, why casual riders would buy a membership, and how digital media could affect their marketing tactics. **Moreno and her team are interested in analyzing the Cyclistic historical bike trip data to identify trends.**

 ## Scenario
+As a junior data analyst on the marketing analysis team at Cyclistic, a bike-share company in Chicago, I am tasked with supporting the director of marketing's vision of maximizing annual memberships for our company's future success.
+This involves understanding the distinct usage behaviors of Cyclistic bikes between casual riders and annual members.

+With this understanding, our team aims to develop a new marketing strategy focused on converting casual riders into annual members.
+However, before proceeding, our recommendations must undergo approval from Cyclistic executives.
+Therefore, it's imperative that the recommendations I provide are backed by compelling data insights and presented through professional data visualizations to effectively convey their importance and potential impact.

 ## Key Stakeholders
+The key stakeholders for this project are:

+1. Lily Moreno
 ## Business Task

 ## Data Source